anthonymashford/anthonymashford.github.io/_posts/2025-01-14-TF-ANF-Backup.md

 ## Building the base lab resources

-First, we will build the base lab resources requried to ANF Backup Policy and ANF Backup Vault.
+First, we will build the base lab resources requried to allow for the configuration of ANF Backup Policy and ANF Backup Vault.
 Below is a snippet showing the terraform provider and the creation of a resource group.
 Please note, in Terraform version 4, you will need to specify the subscription ID, see example below.

 ~~~Terraform
 provider "azurerm" {